Golden Mountains of Altai: Climate threats

 Climate change has caused the melting of the permafrost endangering the preservation of these tombs.
-Over the past 100 years there has been a 1°C increase in temperature across Asia and a 2°C increase in temperature in the footsteps of the Altai, with the increase more pronounced in the winter and spring.
+Over the past 100 years there has been a 1 °C (1.8 °F) increase in temperature across Asia and a 2 °C (3.6 °F) increase in temperature in the footsteps of the Altai, with the increase more pronounced in the winter and spring.